0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	jnz	1b
 ```

-We put the base address of the page directory pointer table in `edi` and the address of the first page directory pointer entry in `eax`.
+We put the base address of the page directory pointer which is `4096` or `0x1000` offset from the `pgtable` table in `edi` and the address of the first page directory pointer entry in `eax` register.
 Put `4` in the `ecx` register, it will be a counter in the following loop and write the address of the first page directory pointer table entry  to the `edi` register.
 After this `edi` will contain the address of the first page directory pointer entry with flags `0x7`.
-Next we just calculate the address of following page directory pointer entries where each entry is 8 bytes, and write their addresses to `eax`.

-The next step is building the `2048` page table entries with 2-MByte page:
+Next we just calculate the address of following page directory pointer entries where each entry is `8` bytes, and write their addresses to `eax`.
+The next step is the building the `2048` page table entries with `2-MByte` pages:

 ```assembly
 	leal	pgtable + 0x2000(%ebx), %edi